awakenbad/SanAndreasAP/README.md

 - Story missions require Progressive Mission items.
 When you run out, every mission start marker is physically blocked until you unlock more.
-- Spray tags, Ammu-Nation purchases, and side-activity completions all send checks.
+- Spray tags, Ammu-Nation purchases, and side-activity levels all send checks.
 The Ammu-Nation menu shows what each slot contains; already-checked slots revert to selling their normal weapons.
 - Tag locations appear on the radar and map (nearest ones only, to keep the